ByteLaw5/Quantia/README.md

 # Quantia

-An RPG-styled Minecraft mod for late-game stage.
+A medieval-styled Minecraft mod for end-game stage.
 Get tons of energy and craft REALLY powerful weapons, tools and armour.
 Create rituals & much more.
 New blocks, items, armour, weapons, tools.

 > ## Required Libraries
 > - Forge - Modloader